danielditlev/RAD-Doom/README.md

 Welcome to this tech-demo for the **RAD Expansion Unit**.
 The "RAD" is a Raspberry Pi-powered cartridge/expansion for the C64 and C128 and, for example, can be used to emulate memory expansions (please have a look at its [main page](https://github.com/frntc/RAD)).

 In this tech-demo the **RAD replaces the MOS6510/8500/8502-CPU of your C64/C128** and natively runs DOOM on the ARM CPU.
-The purpose of the demo is to experiment with real-time graphics (on-the-fly color reduction and conversion from RGB-frame buffers), sound streaming to the SID, and using C64 peripherals such as keyboard, mouse and MIDI-interfaces.
+The purpose of the demo is to experiment with real-time graphics (on-the-fly color reduction and conversion from RGB-frame buffers), sound streaming to the SID, and using C64 peripherals such as keyboard, joystick, mouse and MIDI-interfaces.
 Note that it is currently set up for **PAL machines only**.

 In short, here is what you can experience: